cloudfoundry/docs-deploying-cf/ec2/deploy_aws_bosh.html.md

 ---
-title: Deployment of BOSH on AWS
+title: Deploying BOSH on AWS
 ---

-This step leverages the new Elastic IP created in [Configuring AWS for BOSH](./configure_aws_bosh.html), as well as the Security Group and Key Pair file that we created in [Configuring AWS for Micro BOSH](./configure_aws_micro_bosh.html), to deploy a BOSH server on AWS in four steps:
+This step leverages the new Elastic IP created in [Configuring AWS for BOSH](./configure_aws_bosh.html), as well as the Security Group and Key Pair file that we created in [Configuring AWS for MicroBOSH](./configure_aws_micro_bosh.html), to deploy a BOSH server on AWS in four steps:

-**Note:** CF may be deployed straight from Micro BOSH, but this is typically not considered a reliable method and so it is not discussed here.
+**Note:** CF may be deployed straight from MicroBOSH, but this is typically not considered a reliable method and so it is not discussed here.

 1. Create Directory Structure